hashicorp/field-workshops-terraform/instruqt-tracks/hcp-terraform-azure/14-api-driven-workflows/assignment.md

 ---
 slug: api-driven-workflows
+id: srbdhf4xf3rj
 type: challenge
 title: "\U0001F517 API Driven Workflows"
 teaser: |
   HCP Terraform has a fully featured RESTful API that you can use to integrate with external systems.
 Where we're going, we don't need a GUI!
 notes:
 - type: text
-  contents: "You've mostly been using the HCP Terraform Web UI and command line
+  contents: "You've mostly been using the HCP Terraform Web UI and command line interface
-    interface (CLI) to build infrastructure.
+    (CLI) to build infrastructure.
 The devops team needs to integrate with their CI/CD tool via the API.
 Lars sends you a chat message:\n\n>\U0001F468\U0001F3FB‍\U0001F9B2 Hey senior sysadmin, we have this new continuous integration tool that the developers are using to test their application code.
 I'd like you to test some API calls to our HCP Terraform organization and workspaces.
 Can you please take a look at this and learn how the API works?"
 - type: text
   contents: |-
     Feeling stuck?
 Remember that the HCP Terraform docs contain examples for all API endpoints: